-David was appointed as the band’s Musical Director on Thursday 29th September, 2016.
-He is a respected conductor and band trainer, best-known locally for his long and successful associations both as conductor and compére of The Friary Guildford Brass Band and The Cobham Band.
+David is a respected conductor and band trainer, best-known locally for his long and successful associations both as conductor and compére of The Friary Guildford Brass Band and The Cobham Band.

 David started his playing days on the bugle with the local Boys’ Brigade company in Yiewsley, Middlesex and was taught trumpet at school by Stan Tamplin, the then brass instructor at the RAF School of Music, Uxbridge.
 From playing the bugle he went on to teaching both Boys’ and Girls’ Brigades’ Drum and Bugle Bands, and to adjudicating at competitions throughout London and the South of England.